-Effective July 31, 1974, § 265.2(f) is amended by adding subparagraphs (31) and (32) as follows:
+Effective July 31, 1974, subparagraphs (31) and (32) are added to §265.2(f), to read as follows:

-SECTION 265.2 SPECIFIC FUNCTIONS DELEGATED TO BOARD EMPLOYEES AND FEDERAL RESERVE BANKS.
+SECTION 265.2-SPECIFIC FUNCTIONS DELEGATED TO BOARD EMPLOYEES AND FEDERAL RESERVE BANKS

-- (f) Each Federal Reserve Bank is authorized, as to member banks or other indicated organizations headquartered in its district, or under subparagraph (25) of this paragraph as to its officers: - (31) Under the provisions of § 4(c)(8) of the Bank Holding Company Act (12 U.S.C.
-1843(c) (8)) and §§ 225.4(a)(1), (2), (3) and (9)(ii) of Regulation Y (12 CFR 225.4(a)(1), (2), (3) and (9)(ii)) to approve the acquisition by a bank holding company of an interest in a finance company1 or an industrial bank,2 whether by acquisition of shares or assets, provided that the following conditions are met: - (i) No member of the Board has indicated an objection prior to the Reserve Bank's action. - (ii) Applicant does not hold shares of a subsidiary finance company or subsidiary industrial bank or directly engage in such activities itself pursuant to § 4(a)(2) of the Act which may not be retained or engaged in beyond December 31, 1980 without Board approval.
+(f) Each Federal Reserve Bank is authorized, as to member banks or other, indicated organizations headquartered in its district, or under subparagraph (25) of this paragraph as to its officers:

+(31) Under the provisions of $\S4(c)(8)$ of the Bank Holding Company Act (12 U.S.C.
+1843(c)(8) and §§225.4(a)(1), (2), (3) and (9)(ii) of Regulation Y (12 CFR 225.4(a)(1), (2), (3) and (9)(ii)) to approve the acquisition by a bank holding company of an interest in a finance company1 or an industrial bank,2 whether by acquisition of shares or assets, provided that the following conditions are met:

+(i) No member of the Board has indicated an objection prior to the Reserve Bank's action.

+(ii) Applicant does not hold shares of a subsidiary finance company or subsidiary industrial bank or directly engage in such activities itself pursuant to $\S4(a)(2)$ of the Act which may not be retained or engaged in beyond December 31, 1980 without Board approval.

-- (iii) All relevant departments of the Reserve Bank recommend approval. - (iv) No substantive objection to the proposal has been made by a bank supervisory authority, the United States Department of Justice, or a member of the public. - (v) No significant policy issue is raised by the proposal as to which the Board has not expressed its view. - (vi) Each office of applicant's existing3 and proposed4 subsidiary banks, subsidiary industrial banks and subsidiary finance companies and of applicant (if applicant directly engages in such activities) is 25 miles or more distant (in a straight line) from each office of the finance company or industrial bank to be acquired. - (vii) (a) The maximum in assets of finance companies and industrial banks acquired under delegated authority in any calendar year5 does not exceed \$15 million; and (vii) (b) The maximum size in assets of the finance company or industrial bank to be acquired does not exceed \$5 million.
-(Exception: The maximum size in assets of the finance company or industrial bank to be acquired is \$15 million if the aggregate assets of applicant's existing subsidiary finance companies and industrial banks and of the finance company or industrial bank to be acquired do not exceed \$50 million.) - (viii) Total assets of the finance company or industrial bank to be acquired will not exceed 10 per cent of the total consolidated assets of applicant after consummation.
+(iii) All relevant departments of the Reserve Bank recommend approval.

+(iv) No substantive objection to the proposal has been made by a bank supervisory authority, the United States Department of Justice, or a member of the public.

+(v) No significant policy issue is raised by the proposal as to which the Board has not expressed its view.

+(vi) Each office of applicant's existing3 and proposed4 subsidiary banks, subsidiary industrial banks and subsidiary finance companies and of applicant (if applicant directly engages in such activities) is 25 miles or more distant (in a straight line) from each office of the finance company or industrial bank to be acquired.

+(vii)(a) The maximum in assets of finance companies and industrial banks acquired under delegated authority in any calendar year5 does not exceed \$15 million; and

+(b) The maximum size in assets of the finance company or industrial bank to be acquired does not exceed \$5 million.
+(Exception: The maximum size in assets of the finance company or industrial bank to be acquired is \$15 million if the aggregate assets of applicant's existing subsidiary finance companies and industrial banks6 and of the finance company or industrial bank to be acquired do not exceed \$50 million.)

+(viii) Total assets of the finance company or industrial bank to be acquired will not exceed 10 per cent of the total consolidated assets of applicant after consummation.

+(ix) The sale of credit-related insurance by the finance company or industrial bank to be acquired is limited to the sale, under individual

+(OVER)

 1 A finance company is defined, for purposes of this regulation, as a concern which engages in consumer finance, sales finance and/or second mortgage activities.
 The acquisition of more than one separately incorporated company when such companies are part of an identifiable unit should be processed under a single acquisition application.
 2 An industrial bank is a State-chartered institution which provides consumer credit and accepts limited types of deposits; it does not both accept demand deposits and make commercial loans.
 The term "industrial bank" also encompasses Morris Plan banks for purposes of this regulation.